FAQ

 - measurement of air permeability, especially on the upper surface

-- measurement of tear strenght on lines
+- measurement of tear strength on lines

 - visual check for damages and if necessary repair